This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are ball pythons a common species?

-They’re one of the most common pet snakes worldwide, thanks to their gentle nature and manageable size.
+They’re one of the most popular snake species kept as pets due to their docile nature and manageable size requirements.

 Are ball pythons small?